 0341 Algebra III .5 Credit .11th - 12th

-(Not offered in 2023-2024)
+(Not currently offered)

 This is a course designed to extend Algebra II with selected mathematical topics such as matrices, determinants, series and sequences, conic sections, logarithms etc. Students selecting this course must have passed Algebra II and Geometry.